googleapis/sdk-platform-java/library_generation/DEVELOPMENT.md

  * `-v /path/to/google-cloud-java:/workspace` maps the host machine's google-cloud-java folder to the /workspace folder.
    The image is configured to perform changes in this directory.
-   Note that this setup assumes the api definition resides in host machine's google-cloud-java folder.
+ * `-v /path/to/api-definition:/workspace/apis` maps the host machine's api-definition folder to /workspace/apis folder.
  * `$(cat image-id)` obtains the image ID created in the build step.
+ * `--api-definition-path=/workspace/apis` set the API definition path to `/workspace/apis`.

 ## Debug the created containers
 If you are working on changing the way the containers are created, you may want